pblouw/pysem/README.rst

 Examples:
 ---------

-In the examples directory, there Jupyter notebooks illustrating the creation of:
+In the examples directory, there are Jupyter notebooks illustrating the creation of:

 * embedding models from Wikipedia text